 Encourage your students to format documents that they exchange in groups and for group assignments and group presentations using styles and tags.
 Promoting accessibility among your students raises awareness and increases student achievement, retention, and satisfaction.

-How to Make Microsoft© Word Documents Accessible
+Make Microsoft© Word documents accessible

 Create a consistent heading structure in Word using styles.
 This is different from just changing the font size or making the font bold.
 Set up your document styles or use one of the templates that Microsoft includes with Word.
-In Word 2007 and 2010, to change a block of text, select it and then click on the appropriate style from the tool bar.
+In Word 2007 and 2010, to change a block of text, select it and then select the appropriate style from the tool bar.
 Different versions of Word have slightly different ways of accessing and setting styles, so use the help in your version for specific instructions.

 As a general rule, use no more than one Heading 1 <H1> on a page.
 The <H1> tag identifies the highest level of information in the document structure.
 Heading 1 is used for chapter titles, main section headings, and other divisions that represent the top level of information.
 Use Heading 2 <H2> and lower number headings to identify the sub-levels of information in your document.